oVirt/ovirt-site/source/feature/guest-reboot.html.md

 ##### Guest Agent

 Support additional boolean parameter in the desktopShutdown call determining wether we want normal shutdown (`reboot=False`) or reboot.
 This is the simplest change as it boils down to passing -h or -r flag to the underlying script performing the shutdown.

-### Possible Issues

-*   Run Once behavior

-Do we want to preserve the run-once configuration after reboot (effectively becoming "run-twice") or do we treat it as equivalent to stop(); start()?

-Do we provide option to the user to select the desired behavior?

-*   Stateless VM

-Do we want to clear the state of VM or preserve the running state for the user?

-*   Pool VMs

-Same state consideration for the state as in Stateless VM + need to make sure we do the stop();start(); atomically so we do not enable the possibility for another user to "steal" this VM

-#### Current goals for oVirt 3.3

-Since most issues reside in the engine-level handling stop(); start() sequence for various special VM types the focus is now on implementing the soft version of reboot, that is implementable with minimal changes to both vdsm and guest-agent and on the engine side essentialy consists of adding a button and new command, and provides a feature to the users that covers a very common case when the configuration has not changed and the guest is willing to gracefully reboot.
-In the next release we would also focus on implementing the rest of the full reboot capabilities, with power-down policy and configurable delay for graceful shutdown.

 ### Owner